rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 E.g., if making a minipool when there's a 2.5% premium: `16 ETH * .025 = 0.4 ETH`.
 In other words, you could receive 0.4 ETH back during these conditions just for creating a minipool!

-If you're interested in taking advantage of this opportunity, feel free to inquire about it on the [RP discord server](https://discord.gg/rocketpool).
+If you're interested in taking advantage of this opportunity, consider using the community-developed [rocketarb](https://github.com/xrchz/rocketarb/blob/main/README.md) tool to capture the profit of the MEV rETH arbitrage opportunity that launching your minipool creates.

+To learn more about rocketarb, feel free to inquire about it on the [RP discord server](https://discord.gg/rocketpool).
 :::

 ::: tip NOTE